News

 Analysis of opportunities despite the deadlock

-| Sector | Status in 2025 | Perspective |
+| Sector | Status in 2025 | Outlook |

 |---|---|---|

-| Logistics & Transport | Reorientation towards the Atlantic and Europe | Sustained growth (Tanger Med, Dakhla Atlantic) |
+| Logistics & Transport | Reorientation towards the Atlantic and Europe | Sustained growth (Tangier Med, Dakhla Atlantic) |

 | Tourism | Focus on classical and new source markets | Stability, despite the absence of regional tourists |